Kashmir photo-journalist arrested on stone pelting charges granted bail

-The photo journalist, Kamran Yusuf who was arrested by the National Investigation Agency has been granted by a special court in Delhi.
+The photojournalist, Kamran Yusuf who was arrested by the National Investigation Agency has been granted by a special court in Delhi.
 Yusuf was arrested in September for allegedly encouraging stone pelting and mobilising support against security personnel.

 Without giving further details, the NIA officials confirmed that Yusuf had been granted bail.